Wardhanhrsh/Web-Patent-Scraper/README.md

 Each one of these subfolders will contain a unique text file for every Patent named using the patent ID (example : USXXXXXXX)

 * **PDF** :
-As the name subtly implies, this folder will contain all the PDF files.
+As the name suggests, this folder will contain all the PDF files.

 * **log** :
 This folder will contain the log files generated after every execution of the program.